Sustainable Behaviour Change

 Downloading a wellbeing app is adoption

-Building a sustainable daily wellbeing habit is absorption
+Using it consistently enough to develop a daily habit is absorption

-And in modern workplaces, many employees are already operating near their cognitive and emotional limits.
+In modern workplaces, many employees are already operating close to their cognitive and emotional limits.
+They are balancing deadlines, meetings, responsibilities outside work, constant notifications, and competing priorities.

 When Wellbeing Starts To Feel Like Another Task

-Many workplace wellbeing programs are designed with good intentions.
+Most workplace wellbeing programs begin with positive intentions.

-Organisations want to provide support, resources, and opportunities for employees to improve their health and wellbeing.
+Organisations want to give employees access to useful resources and practical opportunities to improve their physical and mental health.

-But sometimes the solution becomes too large for real working life.
+However, the solution can become too overwhelming for real working life.

 Weekly wellbeing webinars